🎨 HTML-CSS

 πŸ‘¨πŸΎβ€πŸ’»πŸ’¬ Trainee: Oh well then people will write in things that aren’t email addresses?

-πŸ§‘πŸΏβ€πŸ’»πŸ’¬ Trainee: and you won’t know until you try to send them an email…
+πŸ§‘πŸΏβ€πŸ’»πŸ’¬ Trainee: And you won’t know until you try to send them an email…

 πŸ‘©πŸ»β€πŸ’»πŸ’¬ Mentor: Yeah they will.
 You can be absolutely guaranteed that users will do that.
 You have to save them from themselves, and save your database from your users!